ReactForBeginners/course-overview/lecture1/README.md

 The other way of storing data in React is in the component’s state.
 And unlike props - which are immutable from the components perspective -  the state is mutable.

 So if you want the data in your app to change - for example based on user interactions - it must be stored in a component's state somewhere in the app.
-(Or to be precise: at least some parts of the data has to be stored in a state.)

-As mentioned previously, state is private.
-It's owned by one component and it can't be passed down the chain.
-If you want to pass the data down to a child component, you'll have to pass is as a props.
+As state is private and owned by one component only, it can't be passed down the chain to child components.
+If you want to pass the data down to a child, you'll have to pass is as a props.

 **Initializing state**